Even with Summer Only Weeks Away, There's Still Time to Spring Clean Your Finances

 Many people wouldn't think twice about paying off old debt, but stop and think about it for a moment.
 Investing can lead to large long-term gains that are very useful.
 To figure out which you should do, compare the interest you're paying on your debt with the current (and anticipated) rate of return on the investment in question.
 If you will pay more in interest on your debt than you would earn on the investment, it might be best to pay off the debt.

 Look over your account statements, pay stubs, bills, and any other financial records.
 If the document is absolutely necessary, keep it; if not, shred it.
-Keep tax returns, canceled checks and receipts, and all records support tax deductions for six years, since that's how long the IRS has to audit you.
+Keep tax returns, cancelled checks and receipts, and all records support tax deductions for six years, since that's how long the IRS has to audit you.

 You should also take this chance to review your insurance situation.
 Figure out how much protection you need and compare it with your current policies.
 Do you need to increase coverage on your house?
 Will it help to lower your car insurance premium if you increase the deductible?